techidaily/site-games-able/source/_posts/high-quality-titles-should-mts-be-compulsory.md

  Companies add these to leverage the cumulated love and loyalty some fans have to these established series—even though they know many wouldn’t like it.
 In the end, it comes off as parasitic.

  What makes passes even worse is that you have to play the game for a certain amount of time to earn the content on them.
-We've explored more on[why you shouldn't pay for passes](https://www.makeuseof.com/why-you-shouldnt-pay-for-season-passes-or-dlc/) in a dedicated piece.
+We've explored more on [why you shouldn't pay for passes](https://www.makeuseof.com/why-you-shouldnt-pay-for-season-passes-or-dlc/) in a dedicated piece.

  Additionally, these games end up being bloated, as content you’ve bought, downloaded, and installed is locked behind an additional paywall.
 This will cost the paying player more internet bills for content they will likely never get to experience.